Kamahl: Music career

 His first album, A Voice to Remember, was released in Australia in October 1967.
 He released singles and albums in the United States, Canada, Britain, New Zealand, South America, India, Singapore, Malaysia and Germany (in German), as well as in the Netherlands, Belgium and Scandinavia.
 From 1967 onwards in Australia, his records, tapes and CDs were primarily on the Philips label, but he also recorded on EMI, Mercury, Festival, Dino and Reader's Digest.

-In 1975, his single, "The Elephant Song", (composed and produced by Hans van Hemert) reached number one on the Dutch Top 40, the Nationale Hitparade (currently Single Top 100) and the Belgian BRT Top 30.
+In 1975, his single, "The Elephant Song", composed and produced by Hans van Hemert, reached number one on the Dutch Top 40, the Nationale Hitparade, currently Single Top 100, and the Belgian BRT Top 30.
 This song was part of the soundtrack of a World Wildlife Fund TV documentary.
 In 1978, Billboard reported "The Elephant Song" was the biggest selling single ever in Sweden.

-He has been in the Australian music industry over for fifty years and during that time has made some memorable TV and film appearances, as well as concerts.
-He was one of the first people to appear in concert at the Sydney Opera House.
-He was a particularly popular guest on the variety show Hey Hey It's Saturday.
-In 2004, he appeared at the Big Day Out rock festival, and the year before he had cameos in the Australian films Harvie Krumpet and Fat Pizza.

-In 2005, he has made appearances as a judge on The X-Factor and has a sponsorship deal with Coca-Cola.
-On 19 September 2007, he appeared on The Chaser's War on Everything on ABC TV where he sang for a "newly-wed couple" who turned up uninvited at his door.

-In early 2008, Kamahl reunited with his old school, Pembroke (then Kings College), and went on tour in the United States with the Pembroke Symphony Orchestra.
+In 2004, he appeared at the Big Day Out rock festival.
+In early 2008, Kamahl reunited with his old school, Pembroke, then Kings College, and went on tour in the United States with the Pembroke Symphony Orchestra.

-In recent years, Kamahl has released albums through ABC Music.
-A compilation Christmas album entitled Peace On Earth, and a three-CD collection of favourites entitled Heart and Soul: For Lovers Of Life.
+Kamahl has released albums through ABC Music, a compilation Christmas album entitled Peace On Earth (2012), and a three-CD collection of favourites entitled Heart and Soul: For Lovers Of Life (2015).

-Television appearances
+Acting and media appearances

-In 1988, Kamahl appeared in a television commercial for Dilmah tea.
-In 2007, he made commercials for the Australian cable channel Fox8, advertising its WWE programming.
+Kamahl appeared in the Adelaide Festival of Arts plays Moon on a Rainbow Shawl in 1961 and Volpone in 1963.
+He also played John the Baptist in a production of Salome and appeared in Othello.
+In the 1967 film Journey Out of Darkness, Kamahl played an Aboriginal Australian.

-In 2009, he criticised the Australian TV show Hey Hey It's Saturday for its treatment of him during his appearances.
-His feelings were revealed to the Australian public shortly after Harry Connick, Jr. complained of a "black faces" skit for the show's "Red Faces" segment.
+Kamahl was a popular guest on the variety show Hey Hey It's Saturday.
+In 2009, he criticised the show for its treatment of him during his appearances.
+His feelings were revealed to the Australian public shortly after Harry Connick Jr. complained of a "black faces" skit for the show's "Red Faces" segment.
 In April 2021, the former compere Daryl Somers wrote a lengthy apology to Kamahl and to those who found the show's content offensive.

+In 2003, he had cameos in the Australian films Harvie Krumpet and Fat Pizza.
+In 2005, he made appearances as a judge on The X-Factor.
+In September 2007, he appeared on The Chaser's War on Everything on ABC TV where he sang for a "newly-wed couple" who turned up uninvited at his door.

-Kamahl appeared in an episode of the Australian TV quiz show Spicks and Specks, first broadcast on 8 September 2010.
+Kamahl appeared in an episode of the Australian TV quiz show Spicks and Specks, first broadcast in September 2010.
+In 2011, Kamahl made a cameo appearance on Swift and Shift Couriers as a phone store employee.
 In 2012, Kamahl made appearances in Prime's show The Unbelievable Truth.
-In May 2013, an Australian drama, Offspring, broadcast an episode which had Kamahl in a minor role as a medical specialist.
+In May 2013, the Australian drama, Offspring, broadcast an episode which had Kamahl in a minor role as a medical specialist.